Why Responsible Sexual Behaviour is Important

 It impacts your future

-A big reason why responsible sexual behaviour is important is because it plays a role in your future.
-For example, and unplanned pregnancy can change your plans or your current path.
+Sexual behaviour is important because it plays a role in your future.
+For example, an unplanned pregnancy can change your plans or your current path.
 Having a baby is a big responsibility - physically, emotionally and financially.

 Having a baby is not wrong, but having a baby when you and the person you’re having a baby with are not ready is not ideal.
 When you engage in more responsible sexual behaviour, such as using dual contraception (e.g. a condom and the pill), you can plan your future better.
 Even if you do want a baby, responsible sexual behaviour gives you the option to decide when the right time is instead of feeling forced into parenthood.